 - Residence halls or apartments shall not be used for baby-sitting.

-- Paid entertainment is not permitted in residence hall rooms unless approved by the Director of Student Affairs & Residence Life.
+- Paid entertainment is not permitted in residence hall rooms unless approved by the Director of Residence Life & Student Activities.

-- Exceptions to the Guest Policy can be made through a building's Graduate Resident Director or Residence Life professional staff.
+- Exceptions to the Guest Policy can be made through the Residence Life professional staff.

 First-Year Student Guest Policy